rustnl/rustnl2024/src/pages/directions.md

 Delft Station:

 Take bus 69, 174 or 50.
 Get off at the TU-Mekelpark stop.
-See walking directions ‘arriving from Rotterdam.
+See walking directions ‘arriving from Rotterdam’.

 <hr>